Skip to main content

 Pronunciation dictionaries let you control how text is spoken before it reaches the selected TTS model.
 Create a dictionary once, then reference it from HTTP, WebSocket, or Unified TTS requests.
 Use them when a voice needs to pronounce acronyms, product names, customer names, jargon, or multilingual terms consistently across TTS models.

 Pronunciation dictionaries currently support rewrite mode.
-The SLNG API rewrites matching words or phrases before synthesis, and the rewritten text is what the selected model receives.
+SLNG rewrites matching words or phrases before synthesis, and the rewritten text is what the selected model receives.

 How it works